Mark Anderson (American football): Chicago Bears

-Anderson was selected with the 159th overall pick (5th round) in the 2006 NFL Draft.
+Anderson was selected with the 159th overall pick (fifth round) in the 2006 NFL draft.
 Despite not being an official starter in the Bears Cover 2 defensive scheme, Anderson thrived in his role as a third-down pass rusher, and during the 2006 regular season he totaled 12 sacks, a Chicago Bears rookie record, which was previously held by Brian Urlacher.
 Anderson also received consideration in 2006 Defensive Rookie of the Year, finishing second in the voting to former Alabama teammate, DeMeco Ryans.
 He was named to Pro Football Weekly/Pro Football Writers Association All-Rookie team.

-He played in all 16 regular season contests gathering 28 tackles to go along with 3 TFLs, 5 QB Hits, 2 PBUs, 4 FFs and 1 FR.
+He played in all 16 regular season contests gathering 28 tackles to go along with 3 tackles-for-loss, 5 quarterback hits, 2 pass breakups, 4 forced fumbles and 1 fumble recovery.
 Also played in all 3 postseason contests, recording 4 tackles and 1.5 sacks.
 He combined with Alex Brown for 19 sacks in 2006, the most by a Chicago DE duo since Richard Dent and Trace Armstrong recorded 24 sacks in 1993.
 Anderson has recorded 4 multiple-sack games in 16 career regular season games played.
 He registered 0.5 sack in Super Bowl XLI and 1.5 sacks among 4 tackles in 3 postseason contests.
+He also recovered a fumble in Super Bowl XLI.
 He was voted NFL Defensive Rookie of the month in October 2006.

 The Bears released Anderson on October 5, 2010.

 Houston Texans

-On October 6, 2010 Anderson signed with the Houston Texans, where he was reunited with his college teammate, DeMeco Ryans.
+On October 6, 2010, Anderson signed with the Houston Texans, where he was reunited with his college teammate, DeMeco Ryans.